 The concept of online learning is nothing new, dating way back 170 years ago when some instructors in Great Britain offered lessons to students and received assignments from them via mail.
-Of course, technology advancement plays the biggest role in the “online learning” set-up that is today
+Of course, technological advancement plays the biggest role in the “online learning” set-up of today.

-However, sustainable online learning is, it’s common for some people to its doubt effectiveness.
+However, it’s common for some people to doubt its effectiveness.
 Many ask: Will my future employer or company respect my online degree?

 Revolutionizing Education Through Online Learning

 Being physically present in a classroom setting is no longer the only means of acquiring education.
 The internet and the constant innovation of technology have radically changed the methodology of learning.
 With just a computer and some gadgets, there is no doubt that a student can have unlimited access to literacy.

 The Babson Survey Research showed that 30% of students in America earned at least one online class in their college programs.
 Online learners benefit from the idea of making education available for students without attending classes physically.

 Online Degrees Vs. Traditional Degrees

 Both online and traditional degrees have their fair share of merits and drawbacks.